Reading Time: 10 mins

 Responsibility #5: Taxes

-The good news is, there are many landlord tax deductions to take advantage of to offset out-of-pocket expenses.
-Qualifying deductions include, interest on your mortgage, repair and routine maintenance costs, depreciation and monies paid for outsourced maintenance.
+The good news is that there are many landlord tax deductions to offset out-of-pocket expenses.
+Qualifying deductions include interest on your mortgage, repair and routine maintenance costs, depreciation, and monies paid for outsourced maintenance.

 Responsibility #6: Insurance

 When comparing insurance policies, be sure to get a landlord-specific insurance policy.
-A standard homeowner’s insurance policy won’t cover the rental property while a tenant is living in it.
+A standard homeowner’s insurance policy won’t cover the rental property while a tenant lives there.

 Responsibility #7: Finding Tenants

 One of the biggest stressors for landlords is having a rental property sit vacant, especially for an extended period of time.
-While it’s important to find people to occupy the rental, don’t be hasty about finding just anyone.
-Taking extra precaution, like a thorough screening process, to find quality, long-term tenants, will prove to be your greatest investment of all.
+While finding people to occupy the rental is important, don’t be hasty about finding just anyone.
+Taking extra precautions, like a thorough screening process, to find quality, long-term tenants will prove to be your greatest investment.

 Responsibility #8: Evicting Tenants

-Evicting a tenant is definitely one of the harder things to do as a landlord.
+Evicting a tenant is one of the hardest things landlords face.
 First, landlords must provide the tenant with a written warning prior to eviction.
-If the tenant doesn’t fix the situation (i.e. paying rent late), the landlord has the right to file an eviction notice.
-As tenants have rights too, there must be very clear documentation of any wrongdoing before eviction takes place.
+If the tenant doesn’t fix the situation (e.g., paying rent late), the landlord has the right to file an eviction notice.
+As tenants have rights, there must be very clear documentation of any wrongdoing before eviction takes place.
+Plus, each state has its own eviction laws, so you’ll need to be well-versed in the steps you need to take.

 What It Takes to Be a Landlord

 Being a landlord can take more time and money than anticipated.
-In fact, it can demand so much that it becomes a full-time job.
-My advice, is to expect the unexpected.
-But don’t stop there, landlords should plan for the unexpected.
+It can demand so much that it becomes a full-time job.
+My advice is to expect the unexpected.
+But don’t stop there.
+Landlords should plan for the unexpected.

-Being a landlord takes great patience.
-Consider if you’re up for the challenge or would rather hire a property manager or management company to handle day-to-day operations.
+Being a landlord takes patience.
+You must be realistic about your goals and your time.
+If you are not up for the challenge, that’s okay.
+You can hire a property manager or management company to handle day-to-day operations.

 Scroll to Top